Particle density in diffusion-limited annihilating systems: Mean field behavior on bidirected trees

 \section{Mean field behavior on bidirected trees}

 Consider the infinite $2d$-regular tree with some vertex $\root$ distinguished as the root.
 At each vertex~$v$, orient $d$ of the edges to point toward $v$ and $d$ to point away.
 Define the random walk kernel $K$ to send a walker at $v$ along each of the $d$ out-edges with probability $1/d$.
 We denote this oriented tree by $\BT$.
 In this section, we consider the two-type DLAS on $\BT$ with $\lambda_{B}=0$.
 As usual, the initial configuration is one particle per site, where each particle is independently given type~$A$ with probability~$p$.
 The subset of $\BT$ made up of vertices with a path to the root forms a rooted $d$-ary tree (see Figure~\ref{fig:tree}).
 We will ignore the rest of the tree, since no particles from it can contribute to $V_t$.
-We define level~$k$ of the tree as the $d^k$ vertices in this subtree at distance~$k$ from the root.
+We define level~$k$ of the tree as the $d^k$ vertices in this subtree \commHL{from which there is a directed path of $k$ edges toward} the root.

 By \thref{lem:finite.range.truncation}, when bounding $\E V_t$ we can ignore particles far from the root.
 Thus, our strategy will be to work with DLAS with particles removed beyond some level~$n$ (which we will later take to be $\ceil{ct}$) and to ignore time, counting the total number of visits to the root by $A$-particles in any amount of time.
-The main goal of this section is to prove the following bounds on this quantity. \begin{prop}\thlabel{prop:tree.discrete.bound} Consider DLAS on $\BT$ with particles initially placed only at levels $1,\ldots,n$.
+The main goal of this section is to prove the following bounds on this quantity. \begin{proposition}\thlabel{prop:tree.discrete.bound} Consider DLAS on $\BT$ with particles initially placed only at levels $1,\ldots,n$.
 Let $W_n$ denote the number of $A$-particles that visit the root in any amount of time. \begin{enumerate}[label = (\alph*)] \item If $p=1/2$, then for absolute constants $c$ and $C$, it holds for all $d,n\geq 2$ that \item If $\epsilon=1/2-p>0$, then $\E W_n$ approaches a finite limit as $n\to\infty$, and for absolute constants $c$, $C$, and $\eta$, it holds for all $0<\epsilon<\eta$ and all $d\geq 2$ that